ranjitkumar518/Sample/README.md

-This repository is created to docker image and a sample webpage.
+This repository is created to create a new docker image and a sample web application developed using HTML and CSS.